-Rafsanjan is one the important cities in Kerman province, located 100 km near Kerman.
-Raghe Canyon is situated a short distance from the city of Rafsanjan, which is a fascinating natural phenomenon in Iran also known as the “dead valley”.
-This valley is created by alluvial erosion caused by the Guivdary River, during several thousand years.
+Rafsanjan is one of the important cities in Kerman province, located 100 km near Kerman.
+Raghe Canyon has situated a short distance from the city of Rafsanjan, which is a fascinating natural phenomenon in Iran also known as the “dead valley”.
+This valley is created by alluvial erosion caused by the Guivdary River, for several thousand years.
 The length of the valley is about 20 km and the depth is 70 meters, the opening of the valley is about 180 meters.
-Diversity of wildlife here is amazing due to being close to a protected area; eagle, partridge bird and gazelle are some of the wildlife species in the region.
-Another interstring point about Raghe is that, it is in the middle of a path where two important natural historical attractions of Kerman (the village of Meymand and the Lut desert with its spectacular Kalouts (enormous and extraordinary geological figures emerged as a result of severe erosion) as the UNESCO World Heritages are located.
+The diversity of wildlife here is amazing due to being close to a protected area; eagle, partridge bird, and gazelle are some of the wildlife species in the region.
+Another interstring point about Raghe is that it is in the middle of a path where two important natural historical attractions of Kerman (the village of Meymand and the Lut desert with its spectacular Kalouts (enormous and extraordinary geological figures emerged as a result of severe erosion) as the UNESCO World Heritages are located.

-Let’s visit Babak castle, a castle belonged to a national hero!
-Located 16 km southwest of Kaleybar, East Azerbaijan province, Babak Castle also known as the Immortal Castle, was constructed on top of a mountain with 2600 meter height.
+Let’s visit Babak castle, a castle that belonged to a national hero!
+Located 16 km southwest of Kaleybar, East Azerbaijan province, Babak Castle is also known as the Immortal Castle, was constructed on top of a mountain with 2600 meter height.
 Babak Khoramdin was an activist and a militant leader who fought bravely against Arab invaders.
-There are facilities in the east side of this two-story castle including some rooms and reservoirs, the roofs of reservoirs are chevron and rocking.
-There is a coridor right before the entrance gate of the castle which used to be under the control of guardians in the past.
-Having passed this corridor, you will face another entrance with irregular steps through which you can reach to the castle.
-In the northwest side of the palace, there are some stairs which were used to make arriving to the castile more convenient, however, not much has remained today.
+There are facilities on the east side of this two-story castle including some rooms and reservoirs, the roofs of reservoirs are chevron and rocking.
+There is a corridor right before the entrance gate of the castle which used to be under the control of guardians in the past.
+Having passed this corridor, you will face another entrance with irregular steps through which you can reach the castle.
+In the northwest side of the palace, there are some stairs that were used to make arriving at the castle more convenient, however, not much has remained today.
 It takes about two hours to get to Babak castle from Tabriz and the best time to visit is from April to September.

 In the heart of Zagros mountains, beside Oshtorankouh massif, in the province of Lorestan, there is a lake with gorgeous scenery attracting many visitors to the off-the-beaten-path region all around the year.
-It is 2360m above the sea level, 1700m long and 500m wide.
+It is 2360m above sea level, 1700m long, and 500m wide.
 The depth of the lake is 28m maximum.
-The region has been under good protection lately, so the environment, the flora and fauna in the area has almost remained unharmed.
-Located among Oshtorankooh mountain chains which has a striking similarity to glacial lakes, Gahar lake has came into existance as a result of a landslide.
+The region has been under good protection lately, so the environment, the flora, and the fauna in the area have almost remained unharmed.
+Located among Oshtorankooh mountain chains which have a striking similarity to glacial lakes, Gahar lake has come into existence as a result of a landslide.
 The area is accessible through Dorood and Aligoodarz cities and the lake is feed from rills and springs flowing from the near highland.
-The thousands of visitors visit from Gahar lake every year.
-The area is strongly recommneded for staying overnight.
-You can easily set up your own tent and have a picnic while enjoy fishing in the lake.
-The best way to get there is a climb to Tpaleh Straight from Aligoudarz and then enjooy hiking to the lake.
+Thousands of visitors visit Gahar lake every year.
+The area is strongly recommended for staying overnight.
+You can easily set up your own tent and have a picnic while enjoying fishing in the lake.
+The best way to get there is a climb to Tpaleh Straight from Aligoudarz and then enjoy hiking to the lake.